-If both you and your spouse began work at new workplaces and shared the same new home at the end of 1993, you must treat this as one move rather than two.
+If both you and your spouse began work at new workplaces and at the end of the year in which the expenses were incurred you (a) shared the same new home or (b) made specific plans to share the same new home within a determinable time, you must treat this as one move rather than two.
 If you file separate returns, each of you is limited to a total of \$2,250 on line 15, and to a total of \$3,000 on line 17.